 There’s heaps of competition out there, so do your research before selecting your internet plan and provider.
 No one wants to be locked in on an unsuitable long-term contract.

-That's that folks, our full breakdown on choosing an internet provider in 2021.
-Let us know if we can help with anything internet related, and we’ll see you for all internet related news and how-tos in 2021!
+That's that folks, our full breakdown on choosing an internet provider.
+Let us know if we can help with anything internet-related, and we’ll see you for all internet-related news and how-to's in the future!